abthelhak/courses-how-to-make-a-course/chapter1.md

 title: Sample Exercises
 description: >-
   These exercises will teach you how to write your own exercises.
-Notice how the Chapter title is written in Title Case.
+Notice how the Chapter title is written in Title Case, but exercise titles are written in sentence case.

 --- type:VideoExercise lang:r xp:50 skills:1 key:e897462746
-## A Video Exercise
+## A video exercise

 Video exercises should just contain bullet points describing the things you want to talk about.